 We want all children to have good self-esteem.
 Unfortunately, many struggle with it.

-Kite kids have so much to offer, though.
-Here are some ways to help them:
+If you have a kite kid, here are some ways to help them:

 Encourage their interests